-According to the book Breastfeeding without Birthing, “most mothers from Western countries who induce lactation produce 25% – 75% of their baby’s nutritional needs.”
+According to the book Breastfeeding Without Birthing, “most mothers from Western countries who induce lactation produce 25% – 75% of their baby’s nutritional needs.”
 Some mothers have been able to produce to meet 100% of their baby’s needs, and some mothers don’t produce at all.

 It includes a combination of steps and can be started at any point prior to the arrival of the baby.
-The idea with any of the protocols to induce lactation is to mimic the pregnancy and what happens after in terms of a drop in progesterone and estrogen, and a rise in prolactin after delivery.
+The idea with any of the protocols to induce lactation without pregnancy is to mimic pregnancy and what happens after in terms of a drop in progesterone and estrogen, and a rise in prolactin after delivery.

-There are several different protocols that have been developed by various experts in the field like the one mentioned before.
+There are several different protocols that have been developed by various experts in the field as mentioned above.
 There are also other ways mothers can help support milk induction, including using a breast pump to stimulate the breasts, herbal supplementation, prescription medication, and certain foods.

-Preparing Breasts for Milk Making
+Preparing Breasts For Milk Making

 If a mother has plenty of time to prepare for a new baby’s arrival into her life, starting a birth control pill for 6-9 months can help prepare her breasts for breastfeeding.
 The pill mimics the estrogen and progesterone that a pregnant mother would have in order to support breastfeeding.